usnistgov/dval/README.md

 ## Documentation

+Docs of the latest version of the master branch are available here: https://nist.datadrivendiscovery.org/nist_eval_output_validation_scoring/

-Docs were build using sphinx and autodoc with the following commands in the `docs` directory
+Docs were built using sphinx and autodoc with the following commands in the `docs` directory

 ```
 sphinx-apidoc -f -o source/ ../d3m_outputs